 What is a wifi security camera?

 A wifi security camera is a small digital video camera that connects wirelessly to your home wifi network.
 It allows you to access the camera over wifi with a laptop, tablet or smartphone.
 It records video directly to the wifi security camera itself or saves the video to a computer or hard drive connected to the wifi network.
-Some allow you access the camera outside the home over mobile broadband such as 4G or LTE.
+Some allow you to access the camera outside the home over mobile broadband such as 4G or LTE.
 More advanced cameras include motorised movement, so you can pivot the camera on its base to adjust the view, as well as additional features such as night vision mode.

 Wifi security camera vs webcam vs home CCTV